25 Easy Family Night Activities to Connect

-Foster real connection through Family Night!
-It’s important for our families to have weekly rituals, and scheduled time together is a fantastic way to go.
+Well, foster real connection through family night activities!
+It’s important for our families to have regular rituals, and scheduled time together is a fantastic way to go.

-Every Sunday (usually at night), is the time for us, but any time during the week that works is a good time!
-No matter what the week brings, we can count on at least a little bit of time focused on each other.
+For us, Sunday evenings work best, but every family is different.
+Now, no matter what the week brings, we can count on a little bit of time focused on each other.

-The kids have even said it’s their favorite thing we do.
-They get to have input about what we do, mom and dad give our full attention, and sometimes we have snacks.
+Plus, our kids tell us it’s their favorite thing we do.
+They get to have input about what we do together, mom and dad give our full attention, and sometimes we have snacks.
 It’s a kid’s dream!

 Listen to some great music, create a family band out of household items, or perform a show.

-Make (or have the kids make) a pirate map scavenger hunt.
-Pretend the sofa or bed is the ship, and read some adventurous pirate books.
+First, make (or have the kids make) a pirate map scavenger hunt.
+Then, pretend the sofa or bed is the ship, and read some adventurous pirate books.
 Ay ay, matey.

 Get out those kid aprons and have the kids cook dinner or dessert!